garrett-genord/ITCS-2530/README.md

 Week 6 Assignment - This assignment uses arrays and loops to retrieve a list of bowler names/scores from a file, finds each bowlers average, and outputs the results to the console.

+Week 7 Assignment - This assignment provides the same functionality as the week 6 assignment, except that is uses an array of structures to organize data, instead of just stand-alone arrays and variables